RESEARCH: Alicia Naveas

-In these two groups of immigrants, there is a mismatch between the immigrant’s age and their Psychosocial development.
+In these two groups of immigrants, there is also a mismatch between the immigrant’s age and their Psychosocial Development.
 The therapist needs to consider that a migration process brings to the immigrant to the first stages of the psychosocial cycles of life, implying a re-organization of the sense of self.
-For example, in this new relationship with the new motherland, the immigrant will be confronted with the first stage of life where they have to develop “trust v/s mistrust.”
+For example, in this new relationship with the new motherland, the immigrant will be confronted with the first stage of life where they have to develop “Trust v/s Mistrust.”

 The immigrant’s Psychosocial Development is experienced in the negative pole of the stages (Mistrust, Shame, Role Confusion, and Isolation).
 These negative characteristics could be associated with the acculturation process but also the immigrant’s experience with the outside group (new motherland).
-In this searching of Identity (“who I am in this new mother land”), the immigrant experience the outside group as harmful; because the outside group assigns a negative identity to them.
+In this searching of Identity (“who I am in this new Motherland”), the immigrant experience the outside group as harmful; because the outside group assigns a negative identity to them.
 This connotation is perceived as unjust by the group of immigrants, mainly because the immigrant group sees their Hispanic roots as a precious one.
-If we continue the analogy of “motherland,” the immigrant doesn’t feel recognized by the outside group, and there is a “distorted mirroring” in this interaction with the new motherland.
+If we continue the analogy of “motherland,” the immigrant doesn’t feel recognized by the outside group.

 Because of the high emotional demand of these two groups, I perceived my role as insufficient.
 This countertransference let me think of myself as a negative object that did not give them a satisfactory answer toward their complaints and unpleasant experiences in their migratory process (Me as the new motherland).
 However, I could also observe a strong desire for participating and group cohesion, especially in group 1, which make me think that I was most of the time a positive object for them (me and the group as a motherland).